Kevinpgalligan/EmojipastaBot/README.md

 'emoji' Python package was used identify emojis in the r/emojipasta comments.

-There are no hard-coded credentials in the code, so everyone is free to run their own version of the bot.
+There are no hard-coded credentials or user details in the code, so everyone is free to run their own version of the bot.

 ## How to use
 #### The bot